MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/sign-up-for-office-365.md

 Sign up for Microsoft 365 for business so your team can begin using the latest versions of Word, Excel, PowerPoint, and other Office programs in your business.

-Watch a quick overview of the three Office 365 for business plans, or scroll down for more info.
+Watch a quick overview of the Microsoft 365 for business plans, or scroll down for more info.
 <br><br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/cf211808-67c3-4d4b-880a-3f582d70b4d1?autoplay=false]